FormidableLabs/spectacle-docs/README.md

+## Spectacle Documentation

-This repository has been deprecated, please see the [main Spectacle repo](https://www.github.com/formidablelabs/spectacle) for the latest documentation.
+> ⚠️ **Deprecated**: This project has been deprecated, please see the [main Spectacle repo](https://www.github.com/formidablelabs/spectacle) for the latest documentation.